akuma517/create_pipeline_repo/beautified_code/Readme.md

+# Folder details

-This folder contains uncrustified/updated files.
+This folder contains the uncrustified/beautified files generated from the SRC defined in the python script.